yzhanghku/2025-JPM-MLCOE-internship/README.md

 #### Testing and Validation (3-5 hours):
 Write minimal tests to ensure the model functions as expected.
 #### Documentation (2-3 hours):
-Document your code and write a brief report summarizing your findings and methodology.
+Document code and write a brief report summarizing findings and methodology.